open-mmlab/mmaction/INSTALL.md

 ## Install Pre-requisites
 ### Install Decord (Optional)
 [Decord](https://github.com/zhreshold/decord) is an efficient video loader with smart shuffling.
 This is required when you want to use videos as the input format for training and is more efficient than OpenCV, useds by [mmcv](https://github.com/open-mmlab/mmcv).
+If you just want to have a quick experience with MMAction, you can simply skip this step.
 The installation steps follow decord's documentation.

 (a) install the required packages by running: